-Nick was elected to the Portland City Council in a special election in 2008, and re-elected to a four-year term in 2010.
+Nick was elected to the Portland City Council in a special election in 2008, and re-elected to successive four-year terms in 2010 and 2014.

-Nick serves as Commissioner-in-Charge of the Portland Water Bureau and the Bureau of Environmental Services, and as Council liaison to Elders in Action, Age-Friendly Cities, the Regional Arts and Culture Council (RACC), and Venture Portland, which supports small businesses in our community, and the Governor’s Regional Solutions Advisory Committee.
+Nick serves as Commissioner-in-Charge of the Portland Water Bureau and the Bureau of Environmental Services, and as Council liaison to Elders in Action, Age-Friendly Cities, the Regional Arts and Culture Council (RACC), Venture Portland – which supports small businesses in our community, and the Governor’s Regional Solutions Advisory Committee.

 Previously, Nick served as Commissioner-in-Charge of the Portland Housing Bureau and Portland Parks & Recreation.

 Nick ran for Council on a platform of bringing all the city’s housing programs and functions under one roof.
 The result: the Portland Housing Bureau, its mission and resources focused on the needs of low-income families, people experiencing homelessness, veterans, and older adults.

 In 2011, Portland Parks & Recreation won the National Gold Medal for the best managed parks system in the nation.

 Nick is passionate about civic engagement.
 He serves on the Advisory Council for Harper's Playground, and he has held leadership positions on the boards of the Oregon Cultural Trust, Volunteers of America, Oregon, and the Housing Authority of Portland (now Home Forward).
-He hosted “Outlook Portland with Nick Fish,” a public affairs show on KRCW, and he is proud to serve as a volunteer judge each year in the We The People competition.
+He hosted “Outlook Portland with Nick Fish,” a public affairs show on KRCW, and he enjoys serving as a volunteer judge each year in the regional We The People competition.